-Branded content is 100% immune to adblocking because there is no involvement of tags/scripts/codes or any other kind of third party tech solutions to deliver the marketing message.
-The valuable content and the ad blend in such a way that the mixture is both informational and commercial.
+Branded content is 100% immune to adblocking because there is no involvement of tags/scripts/codes or any other kind of third-party tech solutions to deliver the marketing message.
+The valuable content and the ad blend in such a way that the mixture is informational and commercial.
 As per CMI:

 “Branded content is a content creation tactic, typically produced through a sponsored or paid partnership between the brand and the media, that encourages audiences to engage with the brand based on its entertainment, information, and/or educational value.”

-Most of the web is free, but there are still many publishers who charge for their content, and their loyal followers are ready to pay.
+Most of the web is free, but many publishers still charge for their content, and their loyal followers are ready to pay.
 What is so special about these publishers?
-Unique content, trust, authority, valuable content, there can be many factors that convince the users to pay for the content, but the bottom line is that these publishers are not completely dependent on ad revenue.
+Unique content, trust, authority, and valuable content, there can be many factors that convince users to pay for the content.
+Still, the bottom line is that these publishers are not completely dependent on ad revenue.

 But how do you get paid subscribers?
 The Economist uses LinkedIn to gain subscribers.
 It has tripled the number of subscribers and doubled the traffic from LinkedIn in 2020 by posting stories consistently.
-The Atlantic finds the pieces of content that can convert the visitors on the spot.
-Later, it makes sure that the subscribers develop the habit of reading its content by applying various strategies.
+The Atlantic finds the pieces of content that can convert visitors on the spot.
+Later, it ensures that the subscribers develop the habit of reading its content by applying various strategies.

-Bloomberg Media offers bundled subscriptions so that you can access multiple at a discounted price.
+Bloomberg Media offers bundled subscriptions to access multiple at a discounted price.
 The discount helps in converting the visitor easily.
-Danish publisher Zetland sponsors podcasts to attract subscribers, it has also run paid campaigns on social media for the same purpose.
+Danish publisher Zetland sponsors podcasts to attract subscribers; it has also run paid campaigns on social media for the same purpose.
 On the other hand, sports publisher The Athletic runs 120 podcasts for its paying subscribers.
 Many publishers run ad campaigns on their sites to promote their subscriptions.

 Ad blockers do not block every ad on the web page.
 Adblock Plus, the most prominent adblocker in the industry, has a set of “Acceptable Ads” that can be exempted.
-The Acceptable Ads are considered non-intrusive; hence, they are not blocked by the extension.
+Acceptable Ads are considered non-intrusive; hence, the extension does not block them.

 Server-Side Ad Insertion

-Server-Side Ad Insertion is suited to avoid video ads getting blocked.
+Server-Side ad insertion is suited to avoid video ads getting blocked.
 Traditional techniques like VAST and VPAID stitch the ads with the content on the client-side (browser).
-When the stitching process takes place on the client-side, the adblocking solutions can easily distinguish the ad from the content.
-It becomes easy for the software to block the ads as soon as the ads are spotted.
+The ad-blocking solutions can easily distinguish the ad from the content when the stitching process occurs on the client side.
+It becomes easy for the software to block the ads when spotted.

-Server-side Ad Insertion conducts the stitching process before the ad, and the content reaches the client (browser).
+Server-side Ad Insertion conducts the stitching process before the ad and the content reaches the client (browser).
 As a result, the ad and the content reach the client in a single stream, proxied from the same server.
-The software cannot differentiate the ad, hence fails to block them.
+The software cannot differentiate the ad, hence failing to block them.

 Other Industry Solutions